bkamins/JuliaForDataAnalysis/README.md

 * execute the commands sequentially as they appear in the file;
-  the codes were prepared in a way that you do not need to restart Julia when working with material from a single chapter, unless it is explicitly written in the instructions to restart Julia (some of the codes require this).
+  the codes were prepared in a way that you do not need to restart Julia when working with material from a single chapter, unless it is explicitly written in the instructions to restart Julia (some of the codes require this);
+* before each code there is a comment allowing you to locate the relevant part of the book where it is used; if in the code there is a blank line between consecutive code sections this means that in the book these codes are separated by the text of the book explaining what the code does